faizansaiyed123/gemini-backend-clone/README.md

 Go to the Environments tab in Postman.

-Activate the environment named chatroom by clicking the ✅ checkmark.
+Activate the environment named Chatroom by clicking the ✅ checkmark.

 Step 2: Import the Collection File